michaloslav/SimpleIntersectionObserver/README.md

 ```

 That's a lot of code considering all we're really doing is asking to be notified when each element appears on the screen.
-The only lines of code that actually need to be there are
+The only lines that actually need to be there are

 ```javascript
 const targets = document.getElementsByClassName("lazy")